 If a fuel injector is leaking internally or dribbling fuel into the engine the excess fuel will enter the exhaust system causing the catalytic converter to overheat and fail.

 If you have reason to believe your catalytic converter is faulty your first contact must be to complete the Warranty Claims Form via our Website.
-If your vehicle has failed the MOT emissions test or your catalytic converter is rattling or blocked you will need to include a scanned copy of an engine emissions report.
+If your vehicle has failed the MOT emissions test you will need to include a scanned copy of the engine emissions test failure report.
 If necessary (no emissions report supplied) the catalytic converter will need to be removed and returned to the manufacturer.
 You are responsible for the return postage costs.
 We suggest that you use a traceable carrier to ensure proof of delivery.
 We will not accept any responsibility for items lost or damaged during return transit.
 On arrival at the manufacturer the catalytic converter will be thoroughly inspected to establish if a warranty claim is justified.

 Diesel Particulate Filter Warranty